-When my daughter acts in a way that is disrespectful, here’s what I do:
+When my daughters act in a way that is disrespectful, here’s what I do:

 Get attention — To do this, I talk in a low voice so my daughter has to get quiet to hear me.
 I only raise my voice in what I would consider an emergency situation where I need instant action (for example, if she were about to run across a busy parking lot without looking).
 Otherwise, I get down to her level so we have direct eye contact and speak in a calm, even, firm voice.
 She knows that I mean business.
 Yelling or getting angry when not absolutely necessary can cause a child to recoil in fear and miss the message you’re trying to give.